PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 ![Create Admin User](img/001-lifecycle-strapi-admin.png)

-Now that our project is running, let's take a look at the quick demo, and then we will dive into the code.
+Now that our project runs, let's review the quick demo and dive into the code.

 ![Lifecycle Hooks Demo](img/002-lifecycle-strapi-demo.gif)

-You may notice that we a redirected to the **Dashboard** page after we login and get `not found` error.
-That is because we did not create it yet.
+You may notice that we are redirected to the **Dashboard** page after we log in and get a `not found` error.
+That is because we have not created it yet.

 The goal is to focus on Strapi lifecycle hooks and how to use them.

-You notice on submit, we create a new user, but we also create a user profile for that user with additional information `fullName` and `bio`.
+You notice that when you submit, we create a new user and a user profile for that user with additional information, such as `fullName` and `bio`.

 ## Why Would We Want to Do This?

-This approach helps separate a user's profile information from their sensitive data, enhancing security and privacy.
+This approach helps separate a user's profile information from sensitive data, enhancing security and privacy.

-Additionally, you won’t need to expose the user endpoint to the client.
+You won't need to expose the user endpoint to the client.

-Instead, by using the `me` endpoint, you can retrieve just the user's ID, which can then be used to fetch the user's profile information.
+Instead, you can use the `me` endpoint to retrieve just the user's ID, which can then be used to fetch the user's profile information.

-Alternatively, you can create a custom endpoint to fetch the user's profile information instead, and completely lock down the user endpoint.
+Alternatively, you can create a custom endpoint to fetch the user's profile information instead and completely lock down the user endpoint.

 Let's jump into the code and see how we can achieve this.

 ## Registering Lifecycle Hooks in Bootstrap Method